Cordyceps gunnii

-Cordyceps gunni is a species of fungus in the family Cordycipitaceae, and is of the genus Cordyceps.
-It was originally found and recorded by Gunn in Tasmania and named as Sphaeria gunnii and later moved into the Cordyceps genus and renamed Cordyceps gunnii.
+Cordyceps gunnii is a species of fungus in the family Cordycipitaceae, and is of the genus Cordyceps.
+It was originally found and recorded by Gunn in Tasmania and named as Sphaeria gunnii, before later research confirmed it belonged to the Cordyceps genus and was renamed Cordyceps gunnii.
 This fungus and its sisters in the genus Cordyceps are known for growing out of insect bodies.
 C. gunnii can be found at ground level poking out of caterpillar burrows, attached to a caterpillar's head.

 Morphology

 Macroscopic features

 This fungus is a perithecial ascomycete.
 It forms a stroma whose stipe is white-gray colored, between 36.6 and 52.3 mm long and 4.8 to 8.6 mm wide.
-The ascogenous piece of the stromata is gray colored and 18.5 -19.3 mm long and 4 – 9.4 mm wide.
+The ascogenous piece of the stromata is gray colored and 18.5–19.3 mm long and 4 – 9.4 mm wide.
 C. gunnii can be distinguished from C. sinensis, a very similar species, by having a stouter stroma than C. sinensis’ slender and cylindrical stoma.
 It is more blandly colored than other representatives in its family who tend to be more brightly colored than C. gunnii.